 I’m currently in the US on business/visiting family and thought I might share with our kiwi readers back home some interesting things (from an economics perspective of course!) that I have come across in my travels.
 I’ll post any other random things I come across while in the land of the free.

 A few things have jumped out so far:

 - If you stay at a really expensive hotel (e.g. a hotel in times square) you do not get free broadband but if you stay at a cheap hotel (e.g. not in the middle of the cbd) you get free broadband

 given the vast difference in price I was a little surprised I wasn’t getting broadband.
 I guess this probably affects the elasticity of demand of the different customer types that go to the different hotels.
 People who stay in the middle of NYC are probably mainly concerned about location (business travelers or rich people on holiday) and thus relatively captive demand so the hotels can gauge people on the internet.
 For the other hotels location isn’t such an issue so the hotels have to compete to attract customers and offering free broadband is a simple (non-price) way to do this.

 - All car ads focus on the miles per gallon (mpg) rating of the car

-record gas prices are finally making Americans conscious of the amount of gas their huge SUVs use.
+record gas prices are finally making Americans conscious of the amount of gas their huge SUVs use, if you want a more compact but still effective vehicle tp drive, read here about the Ford Mustang GT 2+2 Fastback.
 Apparently large vehicle sales are plummeting.
 So much so that Ford is in bad condition financially since most of their sales are trucks.
 To counter this ford is going to start bringing it’s small fuel efficient European models into the US in a bid to turn things around.